 All these places, Ki – Kibber, Gette, and Tashigang, can be covered in the famous village trek in Spiti.
 This village trek sightseeing trip usually starts from Key Gompa and follows the trail sometimes all the way up to Dhankar Monastery.
 This trek usually covers all the beautiful hidden gems of Spiti Valley like Chicham, Kibber, Gette, Tashigang and then towards Langza, Komik, Hikkim, Demul, Lhalung, Dhangkar and back to Kaza either directly OR covering Pin Valley on the way back from Dhankar village 🙂

 See, so there is so so so much to cover in Spiti Valley.
 And, the best part is that all these places are a day trek from each other.
-Usually, people start the sightseeing from Kaza to Key Monastery and then complete back to Kaza, either covering all or skipping few villages in between depending on the number of days in hand.
+Usually, people start the sightseeing from Kaza to Key Monastery and then complete back to Kaza, either covering all or skipping a few villages in between depending on the number of days in hand.

-However, for the brevity of this article, I will keep myself focused on Key – Kibber – Gette – Tashigang circuit.
+However, for the brevity of this article, I will keep myself focused on the Key – Kibber – Gette – Tashigang circuit.
 I will cover other places to visit near Kaza town in the rest of the articles of this amazing series about the comprehensive travel guide of Spiti Valley :)…

 Key – Kibber – Gette – Tashigang

 Key Monastery or Ki Monastery

 Key Monastery is about 14 km away from Kaza at an altitude of 4116 Meters in Himachal Pradesh.
-When you drive towards Losar from Kaza, there comes a bridge from where the straight road leads to Ki – Kibber and the left go towards Rangrik and further towards Losar across that bridge.
+When you drive towards Losar from Kaza, there comes a bridge from where the straight road leads to Ki – Kibber, and the left goes towards Rangrik and further towards Losar across that bridge.